 When should we go to Thailand with kids?

 November through February is the best window.
 Cool dry weather, low humidity, low rain.
 March to May is hot season (35 to 40 Celsius).
 June to October is monsoon (Andaman coast worst).
-Avoid late March to mid-April in Chiang Mai due to burn-off smog season, which is unhealthy for kids with asthma.
+Avoid late March to mid-April in Chiang Mai due to crop burning smog season, which is unhealthy for kids with asthma.